QpxDesign/nginx_log_stats/README.md

 - `-u/--unique` - OPTIONAL, only show latest request of each IP address within log selection
 - `-a/--analytics` - OPTIONAL, show a analytical view of your log selection, instead of just the raw logs
 - `-l/--large <n>` - OPTIONAL, show the n-largest request bodys of log selection
+- `-ref/--referer` - OPTIONAL, only show requests that have specifced http referer

 Example Run: `ngxav -f access.log -a`
 Output: